Urgent Care vs. Primary Care: What’s the Difference?

 Urgent care and primary care typically provide services for a similar range of illnesses and health conditions.
 However, there are several key differences you should understand as you decide whether to seek treatment at urgent care vs. primary care.

 Urgent care is designed to diagnose and treat a broad range of non-life-threatening illnesses and injuries.
-With convenient hours and onsite diagnostic services, CareWell Urgent Care providers can rapidly treat many medical issues, including:
+With convenient hours and onsite diagnostic services, CareWell Urgent Care provides walk-in medical care that allows patients to be evaluated and treated during a single visit.
+Common conditions treated include:

 - Flu, bronchitis, and Strep throat.